kammitama5/kammitama5.github.io/_posts/2017-5-7-Sunday-May-7th.md

 ....I ended up on a robotics project where I ended up doing the programming in C...and liked it!
     I quickly figured out I liked programming more than anything else.
+    It was the perfect mix of technical and creative, and I loved the people.

 ## ...so...